vanHeemstraSystems/template-default-repository/WAY_OF_WORKING.md

 ### Example Usage:

 When you tell Augment "Create a decision log about our choice to use Firebase Auth," it drafts a comprehensive decision record that captures your rationale, alternatives considered, and implementation implications—all tagged properly as a decision issue.

+## Takeaway

+You don't need AI to write your code.
+(Though it should help with the first 70%)

+You need it to maintain the narrative around your code—with consistency, structure, and purpose.
+You don't have to build a custom toolchain.
+You just need to treat your agent like a real team member:

+- Provide comprehensive process documentation
+- Explain the "why" behind conventions
+- Let it own the narrative maintenance
+- Step in when high-impact decisions are needed